gabzaf/setup_scripts/README.md

 ## Scripts

 #### `base_setup.sh`
-Sets up a fresh Debian-based system with essential utilities and tools for a core development environment.
+Sets up a fresh Debian-based system with essential utilities and tools for a development environment.
 This script is ideal for developers needing a minimal yet functional setup for general programming, particularly C/C++ development with graphics and library support.

 **Features**:
 - **Version Control**: Installs `git` for source code management.